ah-pasila/running-routes/readme.md

 Admins are able to delete users, routes and reviews.
 Normal users can only delete their own reviews and route suggestions.

+Note on 20th November:

+I was not able to create db in Fly.io and the app can not unfortunately be tested.
+However, the files are available in Github.
+So far I have created a simple login window (without password check), mvp form to save info on routes and a route browser.